marcopeereboom/haste/README.md

 | Nbits          | Encoded current network difficulty.
 Used for informational purposes.                          | 1a1778b7 |
 | Ntime          | Server's time when the job was transmitted.
 Used when submitting a solved share to the server. | 57a152d0 |
 | CleanJobs      | When true, discard current work and re-calculate derived work.                                 | false |

-### **TODO** Explain Ntime is supposed to be changeable but Decred pools don't seem to support this?

-### **TODO** Explain CleanJobs/work management some more but gominer doesn't do any work management at the moment which seems to work okay.  sgminer seems to aggressively queue and discard work.  ccminer seems to only discard current work when cleanjobs: true and roll work (re-use the same work but increment nonce) when no new work is available.

 ## Deriving Work And Performing Hashing